sembr/specification/README.md

 as if you were speaking to an audience.
-Anywhere that you pause for emphasis or to take a breath is a usually a good candidate for a semantic line break.
+Anywhere that you pause for emphasis or to take a breath is usually a good candidate for a semantic line break.

 </dd>